lsneth/always-remember-him-wallpapers/README.md

 # Overview

-This is an app that provides wallpapers of Jesus Christ.
+This is an android app that provides wallpapers of Jesus Christ.
 It's purpose is to help people remember Christ in their every day lives.
 I am creating this project to get a basic understanding of Android Studio and practice Java.

 [See a video demo here](https://youtu.be/bApZGmyciAc)